I use the signify tool to cryptographically sign all software downloads you will find on this site.

 $ drill TXT releasekey.oriole.systems

-Another copy of the key exists on the freenode IRC servers, in my taxonomy data:
+Another copy of the key exists on the Libera Chat IRC servers, in my taxonomy data:

 You may want to keep the public key saved on your system for future verifications.